The vision

 Why can’t the kids swim at Patterson or Bartholomew instead?

-More swim team options mean more kids can learn to swim safely.
-The Mueller swim team will follow a different schedule than the City of Austin swim teams.
+The Mueller swim team will differ from the City of Austin swim teams in two notable ways.
+First, the City of Austin swim teams require children to be proficient in two strokes in order to join the team.
+The Mueller swim team will require that children know how to swim, but they do not need to be proficient in any strokes in order to join.
+Second, the Mueller swim team will follow a different schedule than the City of Austin swim teams.
 The Mueller team will practice and compete in May and early June.
 The City of Austin teams practice and compete from mid-June to mid-July.
 This allows families to participate in both or choose the schedule that fits them best.
-We build homes, shops, gyms, restaurants, parks and more here in Mueller, even though there are already homes, businesses, and amenities in the surrounding neighborhoods.
-We believe our kids should have multiple swim options close to home, too.